-I am Senior Lecturer (Associate Professor) in International Relations in the Politics Department at the University of Exeter in the U.K. I am also on the editorial board of Aspenia, Aspen Institute Italy's journal of international affairs.
+I am Senior Lecturer in International Relations in the Politics Department at the University of Exeter in the U.K. I am also on the editorial board of Aspenia, Aspen Institute Italy's journal of international affairs.

 My research is driven by an overarching interest in the role of ideas, norms and identities in international relations.
 I am especially interested in the complex interactions between liberal and non-liberal ideas, institutions, and actors in world politics, which I believe is one of the defining issues of our times.
 This interest manifests itself in two parallel research agendas.
 The first concentrates on the role of religion and civilizational identities in world politics, with particular attention to American foreign policy and West-Islam relations.
 A second, emerging, research agenda focuses on the challenges to the liberal international order posed by authoritarian rising powers and populists.